 RTDI Phase 3: 2022-2026

-In July 2022 the partners were awarded funding of £400,000 from Esmée Fairbairn Foundation and £450,000 from Arts Council England.
-These two funding awards ensure RTDI continues its important work over the next four years, building on its success by working with and supporting more rural touring schemes, venues and dance artists across England, Wales and Scotland.
+In July 2022 the RTDI partners (Take Art, the National Rural Touring Forum (NRTF), Highlights Rural Touring, Sonia Sabri Company, and lead partner The Place) were awarded funding of £400,000 from Esmée Fairbairn Foundation and £450,000 from Arts Council England.
+These two funding awards ensured RTDI can continue its important work until June 2026, building on its success by working with and supporting more rural touring schemes, venues and dance artists across England, Wales and Scotland.

-The funding will support ten new associate venues to programme dance in rural areas and market towns, many of them in Levelling Up for Culture places.
-It will also enable RTDI to support eight dance artists & companies per year to tour their work to rural areas, with over 200 performances and 90 workshops expected between autumn 2023 and summer 2026.
+The funding supports eight new associate venues to programme dance in rural areas and market towns, many of them in Levelling Up for Culture places.
+It enables RTDI to support up to eight dance artists & companies per year to tour their work to rural areas, with over 200 performances and 90 workshops expected between autumn 2023 and summer 2026.

-RTDI partners announced a national open call in July 2022, for dance makers with tour ready shows.
-Artists who wanted to tour their work to rural areas applied, and the shows on this menu were selected by a panel which, for the first time, included an artist and a promoter.
+RTDI partners announced national open calls in July 2022, 2023 and 2024 for dance makers with tour ready shows.
+Artists who wanted to tour their work to rural areas applied, and the shows on these menus were selected by a panel which, for the first time, included an artist and a promoter.

-We are excited to support these eight incredible productions to develop tours and meaningful relationships into rural communities.
+We are excited to support the latest incredible productions to develop tours and meaningful relationships into rural communities in 2025/26 following hot on the heels of two successful years of touring with the artists featured in the 2023/24 & 2024/25 menus.

 “Establishing a network of Rural Touring Scheme Dance Ambassadors is a key development for the next phase as is greater involvement of children and young people.
 We are excited to be part of this ground breaking audience development initiative and are determined to make it a great success”